Strangest aircraft models

-Not all aircrafts have been, or are, like those we normally see at airports: many strange ideas have become reality when it comes to flying.
-The leaders of such type of aircrafts are the Americans, who have been the inventors of these categories:
+Not all aircraft have been, or are, like those we normally see at airports: many strange ideas have become a reality when it comes to flying.
+The leaders of such type of aircraft are the Americans, who have been the inventors of these categories:

 - The North American F-82 Twin Mustang: a combat aircraft with a strange design derived from the P-51 fighter.
 It was the last combat aircraft to be powered with a piston engine used by the United States Air Force, of which 270 were manufactured.
 It was retired from duty in 1953.

 - The Lockheed SR-71: better known as the ‘black bird,’ an aircraft capable of exceeding the speed of the Mach 3 (about 3,600 m.p.h.), which was in use between 1964 and 1998.
 It cost $200 million.

 - The Northrop Grumman B-2 Spirit: also known as the ‘B-2 bomber’, it’s the world’s most expensive aircraft ($737 million), with a capacity to dispatch conventional and nuclear bombs.

 After the Americans with their four strange models came the Germans with two extremely unusual aircraft, manufactured during World War II.
 The first was the Dienkel GX or ‘Kleinefeuerwerkswaffe’ translated into English, means ‘little firecracker’ and it’s reported that during that war, four of this model were used to draw a cross in the sky, but they all collided.
 The other was the BV 141B, designed to provide the crew with maximum visibility when undertaking exploratory missions.
 Its design was asymmetrical, incorporating a glass-covered gondola on the right side of the aircraft’s centerline.
 Nevertheless, it flew perfectly but was discontinued due problems with its hydraulics system.